cpclark360/random_quote_generator/README.md

 # Usage

-> Using a web browser preferably Google Chrome or FireFox open the " index.html "
+> Using a web browser preferably Google Chrome or FireFox open " index.html "